cdervis/cppstat/README.md

 **The recommended approach is cppstat's [UI-based editor](https://cppstat.dev/editor/).**

-The editor provides search and a clear view of the data, and will create a patch, commit, and PR automatically for you.
+The editor provides search and a clear view of the data, Markdown preview and input validation.
+It can create a patch, commit, and PR automatically for you with a single click.

 Alternatively, you can use GitHub's web interface and commit your changes for approval.
 Another approach is to [submit a ticket](https://github.com/cdervis/cppstat/issues) for any incorrect or missing information, or feature ideas.